uhvardhan/uhvardhan.github.io/_posts/2021-11-09-pandemic-growth.markdown

 # slides:
 # code:
 ---
-A physics-based approach based on temporal and spatial conservation laws to model and learn the evolution of COVID-19 in United States.
-We were able to achieve less than 1% relative estimation error with our model.
+A novel physics-based data-driven approach for modeling and predicting the spread of the COVID-19 pandemic in the United States, utilizing spatial and temporal conservation laws.
+The prediction model demonstrated high accuracy, with relative estimation errors below 1\% for the number of cases, deaths, and recoveries, between March 12, 2020 and October 1, 2021.
+Furthermore, our results aligned with the observed growth of the pandemic, considering the impact of the delta variant and the emergence of new waves of infections.